Alumni Pro Bono Opportunities Website

 The School of Law typically celebrates reunions at the 5, 10, 15, 20, 25, 30, 35, 40, 45 and 50 year mark after graduation.
 It takes a high level of involvement from your classmates to make the reunion a success.
 Contact Susan McLean, director of alumni and donor relations, at 919.445.0169 or firstname.lastname@example.org.

-Many student organizations at Carolina Law perform valuable public service to area communities or implement programs that provide an important learning component to law students' education.
+More than 55 student organizations at Carolina Law perform valuable public service to area communities or implement programs that provide an important learning component to law students' education.
 In many instances, the help of alumni is needed to achieve their objectives.
-There are a total of 55 Carolina Law student organizations.
-Contact John Kasprzak, assistant dean for student services, at 919.843.9076 or email@example.com.
+Contact John Kasprzak, Assistant Dean for Student Development, at 919.843.9076 or email@example.com to learn more about how you can be involved.
 Listed below are just a few of the organizations and student projects that could use your help:

 On-Campus Interviews and Job Bank Postings